rodjek/puppet-lint/README.md

 ### Resources

  * All resource titles should be quoted.
+   * An exception has been made for resource titles that consist of only a variable standing by itself.
  * If a resource declaration includes an `ensure` attribute, it should be the first attribute specified.
  * Symbolic links should be declared by using an ensure value of `link` and